By Neil McLeese, CEO at BeyondHR

 Sometimes restructuring internal operations, can open up opportunities for employers, enabling them to keep as much skill set as possible within the business.
 However, this is an extremely delicate and emotive process that needs to be carefully thought through and executed correctly.

-Both the business and employees need to have a clear understanding if the restructuring is for the short or long term and firms must give serious consideration to any suggested alternative options.
-There must also be good reason for taking the decision to restructure, such as the move being more cost effective for the business in response to the current economic conditions.
+Both the business and employees need to have a clear understanding of whether the restructuring is for the short or long term and firms must give serious consideration to any suggested alternative options.
+There must also be a good reason for taking the decision to restructure, such as the move being more cost-effective for the business in response to the current economic conditions.

 If you make the decision to restructure the business, it’s important to consult with employees throughout the process.
 It is likely that an employee’s contract terms will have to change, and this may include a shift in roles.

 Whilst this provides an opportunity to move staff to retrain them, staff may view this change as a demotion, especially if it involves a reduction in pay or job seniority.
 It may also be seen as a punitive measure and therefore, constant communication throughout the process is necessary as well as the need to be open and transparent throughout.